I am not your mother. And I’m not going to tell you what to do. And I am ready for your budget excuses.

 My husband and I, saw some big wins with money in the last few years – and I feel compelled to help you do the same; through story-telling and advice in these blogs, memes, quotes, video Q&A on social media, and side by side coaching when you’re ready to talk about your finance goals.

-I want you to consider making a budget.
+I want you to consider making a budget or atleast your first step to avoiding budget excuses.
 And if you’re not a fan of the word “budget” why don’t you rename it to Spending Plan.
 At the end of the day, it is a plan or a roadmap for your money.

 - I already have a good idea of where my money is going.